puppetlabs/puppet-docs/source/puppet/3.7/reference/subsystem_agent_master_comm.markdown

-The puppet agent and the puppet master server communicate via HTTPS over host-verified SSL.
+The Puppet agent and the Puppet master server communicate via HTTPS over host-verified SSL.

 > **Note on verification:** If the agent does not yet have its own certificate, it will make several unverified requests before it can switch to verified mode.
 In these requests, the agent doesn't identify itself to the master and doesn't check the master's cert against the CA. In the descriptions below, assume every request is host-verified unless stated otherwise.